-- EARLY MORNING DETENTION- Early morning detention will be held in the in-school suspension room from 7:00 AM to 7:39 AM.
-Detention will be assigned by teachers or school administrators for , but not limited to, the following behaviors: tardies, chronic behavior problems, etc. Detention will be assigned as soon as possible after the incident.
+- ALTERNATIVE PROGRAM PLACEMENT There may be times when alternative placement is assigned to a student.
+This is determined for a period of time prescribed by the Board of Education relating to Due Process.
+The classroom teacher will assign work to be completed during the time served.
+The Alternative Program teacher will be responsible to check and make sure the assignments are being completed. - EARLY MORNING DETENTION- Early morning detention will be held in the in-school suspension room from 7:00 AM to 7:39 AM.
+Detention will be assigned by teachers or school administrators for, but not limited to, the following behaviors: tardies, chronic behavior problems, etc. Detention will be assigned as soon as possible after the incident.
 Failure to report on the second day will result in automatic in-school suspension.
 The maximum number of early morning detentions allowed is five (5) per semester.
 Any subsequent infractions will mean automatic in-school suspension. - STUDENT SUSPENSION Out of school suspension will be the decision of the principal/assistant principal.
 Teachers are not to give makeup assignments or tests to students who are suspended from school.
 The student will receive a zero for all assignments or tests missed while on suspension.
 Suspended students are not to be on school grounds or attend/participate in any school function while being suspended.
 Suspension starts at 2:45 P.M. the day the suspension notice is written.
-A parent conference must be held before the student will be allowed to return to class. - IN SCHOOL SUSPENSION There may be times when in-school suspension (ISS) is assigned to a student.
+A parent conference must be held before the student will be allowed to return to class.

+• IN SCHOOL SUSPENSION - There may be times when in-school suspension (ISS) is assigned to a student.
 This is left up to the discretion of the administrator.
 The classroom teacher will assign work to be completed during the time served.
 The in-school suspension teacher will be responsible to check and make sure the assignments are being completed.
 The work is to be turned into the classroom teacher.
 If the tasks are not completed, an additional day will be assigned.
 The regular classroom teacher, at his/her convenience and in accordance with his/her rules and regulations, will handle any make-up work.
-It will be the student's responsibility to contact the teacher upon returning to class for any missed word.
+It will be the student's responsibility to contact the teacher upon returning to class for any missed work.